neod/SECG4-InstantMessaging/README.md

-# Messagerie instantanée sécurisé
+# Secure instant messaging

-Ce repository contient le travail Messagerie instantanée sécurisé de SECG4 labo.
+This repository contains the Secure Instant Messaging work of SECG4 labo.

 ## What the program can do
 En terme de fonctionnalités: